uber-web/math.gl/modules/culling/README.md

-# @math.gl/culling
+# Overview

-[@math.gl/culling](https://math.gl/docs) is a suite of math modules for 3D applications.
+[math.gl](https://math.gl/docs) is a suite of math modules for 3D applications.

-This module contains classes for vectors and matrices etc.
+This module contains classes for bounding boxes, view frustum intersections etc.

 For documentation please visit the [website](https://math.gl).